 It's important to know that there are two different definitions of the poverty level.
 They are used by two different agencies for completely different purposes.

 However, both originated during President Johnson's War on Poverty as tools to measure and eradicate poverty.
-In his inaugural address, just weeks after the assassination of President Kennedy, Johnson called for "The richest Nation on earth" to win the war, and assist "...American families with incomes too small to even meet their basic needs."
+In his inaugural address, just weeks after the assassination of President John F. Kennedy, Johnson called for "The richest Nation on earth" to win the war, and assist "...American families with incomes too small to even meet their basic needs."
 From this War on Poverty came many of today's programs such as food stamps, Medicare and Medicaid.
 (Source: NPR, Lyndon Johnson's War on Poverty,January 8, 2004; Johnson Archives, Inaugural Speech)

 What Is the Federal Poverty Level?When most people talk about the poverty level or poverty line, they are usually referring to the Federal poverty guidelines.
 This is the definition of poverty issued each year by the Department of Health and Human Services (HHS).
 It's used to determine who receives federal subsidies or aid.